 Create a Free Family Tree

-Middlesex County, New Jersey (Map It) was created on March 1, 1683 as one of four original counties created in East Jersey.
-The county was named for the former county of Middlesex in England .
-Learn More About State of New Jersey History
+Middlesex County, Massachusetts (Map It) was created on May 10, 1643 as one of four original counties created in the Massachusetts Bay Colony.
+The county was named for the English county of Middlesex.
+Learn More About State of Massachusetts History

 The following dates indicates what vital, land, probate, and court records are in Middlesex county.
 The date listed for each category of record is usually the earliest registration filed.
 The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.

 - Middlesex County Register of Deeds has Land Records from 1649.
 The County Register of Deeds is the place where all transactions of a Real Property nature are recorded so that the public is made aware of their existence.
 Deeds, mortgages, tax liens, water liens, declaration of homestead and many other kinds of documents regarding the title and ownership of real estate are noted permanently in official records.

 - Northern District includes the towns of Billerica, Carlisle, Chelmsford, Dracut, Dunstable, Lowell, Tewksbury, Tyngsborough, Westford and Wilmington.